22 Complementary Filters and IMU Fusion

 2. Calculate accelerometer angles:

-5. Send to PID controller for motor corrections
+5. Send the fused orientation to the PID controller for motor corrections.

 Performance metrics: